Your AI agent knows everything about you.

 1. User holds an Ed25519 root keypair

-2. Vault encrypts and stores everything (locally or hosted)
+2. Vault encrypts and stores everything locally

 3. Agent is credentialed by the vault to act on the user's behalf